-No matter how this annoying AdBlocker gets a space on your device, the freaky malicious code can disperse all over your disk space and locks up the data and start mining the Monero Cryptocurrency.
+No matter how this annoying AdBlocker gets a space on your device, the freaky malicious code can disperse all over your disk space locks up the data, and start mining the Monero Cryptocurrency.
 Hackers execute the – servicecheck_XX task in the Windows Task Scheduler, to ensure continuous operations.

 How To Get Rid Of The Miner?

 According to Kaspersky’s recent blog post, the miner can be removed by simply reinstalling the impersonated file with the legitimate one from official resources.
 If you find a flock.exe file running on your system, simply end the process and uninstall adblockers like AdShield, NetShieldKit, OpenDNS, and the Transmission torrent.
 You should consider removing the following folders if found: